ComputationalRadiationPhysics/picongpu/docs/source/usage/plugins/countParticles.rst

 The *CountParticles* plugin is always complied for all species.
 By specifying the periodicity of the output using the command line argument ``--e_macroParticlesCount.period`` (here for an electron species called ``e``) with picongpu, the plugin is enabled.
-Setting ``--e_macroParticlesCount.period 100`` adds the number of all electron like macro particles to the file `ElectronsCount.dat` for every 100th time step of the simulation.
+Setting ``--e_macroParticlesCount.period 100`` adds the number of all electron macro particles to the file `ElectronsCount.dat` for every 100th time step of the simulation.

 Memory Complexity
 ^^^^^^^^^^^^^^^^^